Harvey Gap Road closed indefinitely

 GARFIELD COUNTY, CO – A stretch of County Road 237 will remain closed indefinitely near Harvey Gap State Park, while an investigation is underway to determine the cause of a collapse that left the integrity of the roadway compromised.
 Garfield County and the Silt Water Conservancy District (SWCD), which operates nearby Harvey Gap Reservoir, are working together to address the impacts to the roadway.

 For safety purposes, Garfield County Road and Bridge has barricaded the road between Odin Drive and the swimming beach at Harvey Gap, north of Silt.
 The substructure under the road collapsed Sunday evening, due to yet unknown sources.
-Following a rainstorm Saturday, a hole approximately twice the width of the road developed, leaving a section of asphalt hanging over one side of the widening gulley.
+Following a rainstorm Saturday, a hole approximately twice the width of the road developed, leaving a section of asphalt hanging over one side of the widening gully.
 At least one-third of the northbound lane has collapsed, and cracking is widening on remaining pavement, which creates a hazard for traffic and pedestrians.
 Sloughing is increasing the size of a 15- to 20-foot deep void adjacent to the roadway.

 The road is not navigable by motor vehicle traffic, and pedestrians are discouraged from entering the area.
 No timetable is estimated for the reopening of the Harvey Gap Road (CR 237) in the affected area, pending isolation of the cause, testing by geologists and hydrologists, and the formulation of a plan for repairs.